ABOUT US

 Chair

+Tom has been the Chair of the UKEDC since December 2022.
+He was elected to the Committee in 2018 and has acted as treasurer and secretary.
+Tom also sits on the board of the European Same-Sex Dance Association and chairs its Competition Rules Working Group.
 Tom had his first dance lessons in 1999 while studying in Germany and subsequently competed in waltz for Bristol University.
 A few years later he discovered the equality dance scene in London and went on to compete in numerous Eurogames, the World Outgames in Miami, the Gay Games in Paris and Guadalajara as well as smaller equality competitions across Europe.
 While he enjoys the challenge of competing, it is the warmth and friendliness of the equality scene that keeps him dancing and he has made many friends as a result.
 Through his role on the UKEDC Committee, Tom wants to help equality dancing, both competitive and social, reach as wide an audience as possible so others can share Tom’s experience of dancing in this welcoming and diverse environment.
+By day, Tom is a qualified chartered accountant.

 Thorsten Dreyer